 According to the National Institute on Alcoholism and Alcohol Abuse (NIAAA), low-risk drinking for a man involves:

 Opening a conversation with your partner about his drinking may seem scary.
-Speaking with your husband will require strength and empathy, so it’s a good idea to prepare a bit beforehand.
+Speaking with your husband will require strength and empathy, so preparing beforehand is a good idea.

 If you are uncertain about the conversation, you may first want to contact a professional addiction specialist for advice and guidance.
 If not, here are some tips to think about before you open the conversation: